 • Forward Section E to the person at your facility who interacts on a regular basis with your [CONTRACTOR NAME]---PROCEED TO SECTION F on PAGE F-1

 E_1A.
-Have you enrolled as a medicare provider in the last one year?
+Have you enrolled as a Medicare provider in the last one year?

 Yes--- PROCEED TO QUESTION E1 on PAGE E-2